mbm60-max/telemetry-frontend/README.md

 # Telemetry-Frontend
 This is the frontend for GTEAM a GT Sport Pitwall and Telemetry Web App

+Please be aware gifs may be slow to load, almost all headings should have at least a gif associated with them, so please give this time.
+This is not something I can control.

 ![GitHub commit activity (branch)](https://img.shields.io/github/commit-activity/w/mbm60-max/telemetry-frontend)
 ## Purpose